 Up until recently, there was no such thing as information overload, but with 24 hour news cycles, blogs, social networks, viral videos and more, it’s hard not to have your mind bogged down with news, messages, trivia and the like.

 Let’s discuss information overload in genera: How to Fight Information Overload If you find yourself losing productivity because you are too distracted with information overload, this infographic can help.
 How To Learn How To Think.
 5 Ways to Make Your To-Do Lists More Effective.

 To-do lists seem pretty straightforward: A list of all of the tasks you plan to accomplish during any given day or week.

 And, really, there are few things more satisfying than drawing lines through each entry.
 Progress!
-26 Time Management Hacks I Wish I'd Known at 20.
+But, many times, they balloon to unrealistic levels, and we end up feeling overwhelmed and ineffective.
 17 Small Productivity Habits.
 The Mini-Habit The idea behind mini habits is that you can get to a larger habit if you start small, create simple goals, and aim for consistency.

 In his book Mini Habits: Small Habits, Bigger Results, Stephen Guise gives the example of “The One Pushup Challenge.”
 He was doing what a lot of us do.
 Feeling guilty about not working out, he tried to fit years worth of exercise into the first workout which created an all or nothing attitude (not to mention a focus on goals and not process.)
 Well, one day he decided to do the opposite.
 In Habit Stacking: 97 Small Life Changes That Take Five Minutes or Less, author S. The core idea behind the mini-habits concept is that you can build a major habit by thinking small enough to get started.
 Stop Procrastinating by "Clearing to Neutral".
 By Thanh Pham We often procrastinate because there is this one hidden thing holding us back.